 Bleeding complications in patients on new oral anticoagulants for venous thromboembolism in Kenya

-CONCLUSIONS: Most of these bleeds were minor, with the gastrointestinal tract being the most common source of major bleeding and menorrhagia being the commonest cause of bleeding.
-Anaemia and the use of aspirin were associated with a higher incidence of major bleeding.
+Conclusions: Most of these bleedings were minor, with the gastrointestinal system being the most common source of major bleeding and menorrhagia being the commonest cause of bleeding.
+Anemia and the use of aspirin were associated with a higher incidence of major bleeding.

 Obayo, A. Z. (2021).
 Bleeding complications in patients on new oral anticoagulants for venous thromboembolism in Kenya (Unpublished master's dissertation).
 Aga Khan University, East Africa.